amberhart01/amberhart01/index.md

 Hi!
 I’m Amber, a Cloud Security Architect & MBA student.
 This site highlights selected **course projects** and **experiments**.
 Each card links to the GitHub repo and a short write-up/demo if available.

-> Tip: Replace the placeholder links and blurbs below with your real projects.
-> Add new projects by duplicating a block.

 ---

 ## Projects